datumorphism/datumorphism.github.io/content/wiki/computation/basics-of-database.md

 4. Leaf vs Non-leaf:
    1. Leaf level pages (nodes): the end of the search through B-tree;
    2. Non-leaf pages (nodes): root and intermediate
 5. Fill factor: the leaf level pages are not always filled with data.
-You can specify some pages to be reserved for future growth of data.
+You can specify some pages to be reserved for the future growth of data.
 The value is from 1 to 100 percent.
-Server side default is usually 0 which means that all leaf pages are filled.
+Server-side default is usually 0 which means that all leaf pages are filled.
 6. Composite index:

    ```sql